Cyber security and social media

 Scammers use social media to try to trick people into giving away their personal details, financial details, or money.
 When you’re using your social media accounts:

 - Be on the lookout for social engineering and scams on social media.
 Social engineering is when an attacker:

 - gains a person’s trust and tricks them into giving them access or information they shouldn’t have

-- researches a person and gets enough information to be able to either guess their passwords, or get them reset to something the attacker chooses.
+- researches a person and gets enough information to be able to either guess their passwords, or get them reset.

 - Be wary of opening links and attachments in social media.
 Links asking you to visit another website to claim a free offer or a prize are often scams.
 These can be used by attackers to get hold of your personal details, or even install malware on your device.
 Think before you click — if something sounds too good to be true, it probably is.

 - Be cautious if a friend on social media asks you strange questions — if they ask for personal details or ask you for money, for example.
 It could be a scammer who’s asking, not your friend.
 The scammer may have created an account to impersonate your friend, or your friend might have lost access to their account.
 If this happens, contact your friend through another channel, like over the phone or in person, and ask them about it.
 If it is a scam, you should be able to report the account.

 Remember that what goes online, stays online

 When posting to social media it’s a good idea to think about who could see the things you post other than your friends and family.
 For example, potential employers could see what you post online.
 Social media provides as much of an opportunity to create a positive online reputation as it does a negative one.

 - Don’t reveal too many personal details on social media.
 'About me' fields are optional — you don’t have to fill them in.